katerinanavab/javadocs/docs/unit07/notes705.md

 ### Runtimes

-How do we choose between two algorithms that solve the same problem?
+How do we **choose** between two algorithms that solve the same problem?
 They usually have different characteristics and **runtimes** which measures how fast they run.
-For the searching problem, it depends on your data.
+For the searching problem, it depends on the _size_ of your data.

-Binary search is much faster than linear search, especially on large data sets, but it can only be used on sorted data.
+Binary search is much _faster_ than linear search, especially on large data sets, but it can only be used on _sorted_ data.
 Often with runtimes, computer scientist think about the **worst case behavior**.
 With searching, the worst case is usually if you cannot find the item.
-With linear search, you would have to go through the whole array before realizing that it is not there, but binary search is much faster even in this case because it eliminates half the data set in each step.
-We can measure an informal runtime by just counting the number of steps.
+> With linear search, you would have to go through the _whole array_ before realizing that it is not there, but binary search is much faster even in this case because it _eliminates half the data_ set in each step.

-Here is a table that compares the worst case runtime of each search algorithm given an array of n elements.
-The runtime here is measured as the number of times the loop runs in each algorithm or the number of elements we need to check in the worst case when we don't find the item we are looking for.
-Notice that with linear search, the worst case runtime is the size of the array n, because it has to look through the whole array.
-For the binary search runtime, we can calculate the number of times you can divide n in half until you get to 1.
-So, for example 8 elements can be divided in half to narrow down to 4 elements, which can be further divided in half to narrow down to 2 elements, which can be further divided in half to get down to 1 element, and then if that is wrong, to 0 elements, so that is 4 divisions or guesses to get the answer (8->4->2->1->0).
-In the table below, every time we double the size of N, we need at most one more guess or comparison with binary search.
-It's much faster than linear search!
+⏰ We can measure an informal runtime by just counting the number of steps.
+Here is a table that compares the **worst case runtime** of each search algorithm given an array of `n` elements:

 N | Linear Search | Binary Search
 --- | -------- | ------- |